Richard Shope is borrowing a centuries-old art form to help today's generation write better tomorrow.

 When the tall, lanky Shope stepped into Room 22, he towered over the fourth- and fifth-graders.
 The children's eyes were glued to Shope's every move, fixated by his costume--his ruby-red blouse, his black leather pants, sequined leg warmers and makeup, a layer of white covering his face.
 Two hearts, one broken, were painted on his cheeks.

-After miming a person climbing stairs and walking in the wind, he turned and faced the chalkboard.
+After miming a person climbing stairs and walking in the wind, he turned and faced the black board.

 "What is this, class?"
 Shope asked.